Skip to content

 • Little worms in food sources.

-What happens if you eat pantry months in food
+What happens if you eat pantry months of food

 The above experience should not cause you to panic if you accidentally consumed live months or their larva.
 From an expert’s point of knowledge, pantry moths do not cause sickness when accidentally eaten.